jtsextonMITRE/nccoe-tls-visibility/source/B_Introduction.rst

-- Depending on endpoints for management and logging\ **:** Even if the available endpoint solutions selected are stable, capable, and effective and are consistent and reliable recorders of all events related to incidents (enhanced logging), this would require building a completely separate infrastructure capable of collecting, storing, and parsing terabytes (or more) of data.
+- Depending on endpoints for management and logging\ **:** Even if the available endpoint solutions selected are stable, capable, and effective, and are consistent and reliable recorders of all events related to incidents (enhanced logging), this would require building a completely separate infrastructure capable of collecting, storing, and parsing terabytes (or more) of data.
 None of this is a simple